quicwg/multipath/draft-ietf-quic-multipath.md

   * PMTU discovery should be performed per-path
   * The use of this multipath extension requires the use of non-zero length connection IDs in both directions.
-  * A path is determined by the 4-tuple of source and destination IP address as well as source and destination port.
-Therefore, there can be at most one active paths/connection ID per 4-tuple.
+  * Connection IDs are associated with a path ID.
+The path initiation associates that path ID with a 4-tuple of source and destination IP address as well as source and destination port.
-  * If the 4-tuple changes without the use of a new connection ID (e.g. due to a NAT rebinding), this is considered as a migration event.
+  * Migration is detected without ambiguity when a packet arrives with a connection ID pointing to an existing path ID, but the connection ID and/or the 4-tuple are different from the value associated with that path (see {{migration}}).
+  * NAT rebinding events are detected when packets are received from a different 4-tuple than the one previously associated with the path ID.
+  * Paths can be closed at any time, as specified in {{path-close}}.
+  * It is not impossible to create multiple paths sharing the same 4-tuple.
+Each of these paths can be closed at any time, like any other path.

 Further the design of this extension introduces an explicit path identifier and use of multiple packet number spaces as further explained in the next sections.